lakejs/lake-docs/reference/index.md

 ## spellcheck

+Whether the editor is checked for spelling errors.
+For more details on `spellcheck`, refer to [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/spellcheck).

 * Type: `boolean`
 * Default: `false`

-Whether the editor is checked for spelling errors.
-For more details on `spellcheck`, refer to [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/spellcheck).
+Example:

 ```js
 new Editor({